 As always, your healthcare provider will begin with your medical history and review of your symptoms.
 They'll take your vital signs, observing any change in heart rate, blood pressure or body temperature, such as fever.
 Then they’ll examine you physically, looking for signs of jaundice and swelling in your abdomen.
 They might feel the abdominal area where your gallbladder is located.
 If they can feel your gallbladder, that’s a sign of inflammation.
 Whether it is painful to the touch or not may help distinguish between gallstone-related acute inflammation and cancer-related chronic inflammation.
 They will follow up with blood tests and imaging tests.

-Not all risk factors are in your power to control, but you can optimize your gallbladder health by maintaining a healthy diet and lifestyle.
+Not all risk factors can be managed or modified, but you can optimize your gallbladder health by maintaining a healthy diet and lifestyle.
 The modern Western diet is high in fats and cholesterol and low in fiber, which helps clear excess fats from the body.
 Make an effort to reduce fatty processed foods and eat more fiber-rich plants.
 Regular exercise can also help reduce your risk by encouraging your motility — the regular contractions of your digestive organs.

 Most gallbladder disease ends in surgery (gallbladder removal), but you’ll be in good company if it comes to that.
 Most people recover quickly and don’t have long-term side effects from the surgery.
 You may have some temporary digestive difficulties while recovering.
 You might have to avoid fatty foods at first while your body is adjusting to the lack of a gallbladder.
 Most people are able to resume a normal but healthy diet after a few months.